alifiroozi80/CKA/CKA/README.md

             claimName: mysql-data-pvc
 ```

-* Check inside the containers, the node path etc.
+* Check inside the containers, the node path, etc.
-* [ ] **NOTE**: When Pod gets scheduled to anotherWorker Node, the data won't bve available!
+* [ ] **NOTE**: When Pod gets scheduled to another worker Node, the data won't be available!

 ---